OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Experiments

 \subsection{Computation Cost}

 In general, OMAC significantly reduces inference-time computational cost relative to baselines, benefiting from its dynamic agent selection and communication flow optimization.
 Since inference cost directly impacts both scalability and commercial competitiveness, we identify this as an important practical advantage of OMAC.
-During training, we further investigated the trade-off between training data size and computational cost, leading to valuable insights of OMAC's training efficiency.
+During training, we further investigated the trade-off between training data size and computational cost, yielding valuable insights into OMAC’s training efficiency.
+In particular, we explored a simple yet effective strategy: evaluating candidate agents or controllers on randomly sampled subsets of the training data rather than the full training set.
+Our findings show that this strategy provides a practical way to balance computational efficiency and evaluation robustness during OMAC optimization.
 For completeness, we present the detailed results and discussions in Appendix~\ref{sec:computation_apd}.